Diane C. Fujino

 Ph.D., University of California, Los Angeles

-Asian American social movement history, Japanese American radical history 1940s-1970s, Black Power studies and the Black Radical Tradition, Afro-Asian solidarities, and activist-scholarship research and pedagogies.
+Asian American social movement history, Japanese American radical history 1940s-1970s, Black Power studies and the Black Radical Tradition, Afro-Asian solidarities, political history, activist-scholarship research and pedagogies.

 Bio

-Diane C. Fujino is professor of Asian American Studies at UC Santa Barbara.
-Her research examines Japanese and Asian American activist history within an Asian American Radical Tradition and shaped by Black Power and Third World decolonization.
+Diane C. Fujino is professor of Asian American Studies at UC Santa Barbara, and immediate past co-editor of the Journal of Asian American Studies, with Lisa Park.
+She studies Asian American activist histories, influenced by Black Liberation and Third World anti-imperialist internationalism.

 Her co-edited book, Black Power Afterlives: The Enduring Significance of the Black Panther Party, examines the continuing impact of the Black Panthers on today’s activist struggles, and includes her writings on Emory Douglas, Akinsanya Kambon, and Hank Jones and interviews with Ericka Huggins and Mary Hooks.